langerak/superbackup/README.md

 The MySQL configuration from the above panels is used to create MySQL dumps.

 # Can it handle quotas?
-It assumes that the remote end has a shell available and the script will ask the remote disk usage information like the total size and free space to calculate some basic statistics for you.
+It assumes that the remote server has a shell available and the script will ask the remote disk usage information like the total size and free space to calculate some basic statistics for you.
 Filesystem quotas itself is currently not supported nor will it be supported very soon as the script always needs to be run as root